giopizzighini/Python-Juros/README.md

 # Python-Juros
-Just a table of interest created from an Python exercise
+Just a table of interest created from a Python exercise